Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 DUI with Actual Physical Control in Florida

-The attorneys at Pumphrey Law have years of experience defending clients in DUI cases throughout North Florida.
-Our attorneys can help you protect your rights while fighting for the best possible resolution in the case.
-Call (850) 681-7777 to schedule a free case evaluation.
-Pumphrey Law represents individuals charged with drunk driving throughout Tallahassee in Leon County and the surrounding areas such as Bristol in Liberty County, Crawfordville in Wakulla County, Monticello in Jefferson County and Quincy in Gadsden County.
+Pumphrey Law Firm can help protect your rights while fighting for the best possible resolution in the case.
+Our defense attorneys represent individuals charged with drunk driving throughout Tallahassee in Leon County and the surrounding areas such as Bristol in Liberty County, Crawfordville in Wakulla County, Monticello in Jefferson County and Quincy in Gadsden County.
+Call us today at (850) 681-7777 to schedule a free consultation to go over your case details.

 Information About Actual Physical Control Laws